JuliusNixi/GitHub-Repos-WebCards/README.md

 The GitHub's APIs could be used with or without authentication.
 In the second case, how you can [see](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28), the requests are limited to 60/hour per public IP.
 Since this script is vanilla javascript that runs on the client, in the first case, the GitHub's APIs personal auth token would be exposed and this could be dangerous and cannot be avoided.
 To solve this problem a backend solution must be implemented.
 However, as said before, the idea was to stay more general and simply as possible on the client side, so no GitHub's APIs auth is used, but to prevent to easy hit the rate limit a caching system is present.

 ## Caching
 The script (to prevent GitHub's API's rate limit, read above) has a caching system.
-Its use is optional but strongly recommended, because without it, with a little use of this script and a few page reloads from the website viewer, it is easy to suffer the limitation of the GitHub's APIs and fail to get and show the data to the website viewer.
+Its use is optional but strongly recommended, because without it, with some use of this script and a few page reloads from the website viewer, it is easy to suffer the limitation of the GitHub's APIs and fail to get and show the data to the website viewer.
+With the cache system enabled all the data received about a repository (and the respository's name), as a response to a request, are saved in the local storage.
+When a new request about the specified same repository is made again, the data are served from the internal cache, without querying again the GitHub's APIs.
+The cache has an expiration date, to keep the informations updated.

 ## Installation
 Two possibility: